 Investments in overseas securities/mutual fund units are subject to currency risk.
 Returns to investors are the result of a combination of returns from investments and from movements in exchange rates.
 For example, if the Rupee appreciates vis-à-vis the US \$, the extent of appreciation will lead to reduction in the yield to the investor.
 However, if the Rupee appreciates against the US \$ by an amount in excess of the interest earned on the investment, the returns can even be negative.
-Again, in case the Rupee depreciates vis-à-vis the US \$, the extent of depreciation will lead to a corresponding increase in the yield to the investor.
-Going forward, the Rupee may depreciate (lose value) or appreciate (increase value) against the currencies of the countries where the Scheme will invest.
+Again, in case the Rupee depreciates vis-à-vis the US \$, the extent of depreciate (lose value) or appreciate (increase value) against the currencies of the countries where the Scheme will invest.